Our Complete Guide to Christchurch

 The Gateway to the South

+You can arrive at Christchurch via road, rail or air.
 Driving New Zealand top to bottom showcases some of New Zealand’s incredibly diverse terrain.
 Through cities and the countryside, you can pass mountain ranges in the morning and be at the beach in the afternoon.
 Auckland to Wellington is 640km, around an 8-hour drive.
-The 3-and-a-half-hour ferry ride across the straight to Picton is a picturesque journey in itself, with dolphins often following the ship through the clear water.
+The 3-and-a-half ferry ride across the straight to Picton is a picturesque journey, with dolphins often following the ship through the clear water.
 Then it’s a shorter 340km leisurely drive to Christchurch, around 4 hours by car.

 Limited rail links run across the country.
 From Picton, you can catch the Coastal Pacific line to Christchurch.
-Then grab a _Mode rental to explore the rest of the less-accessible south.
+Then grab a _Mode rental to explore the rest of the south.

-Buses run from some major cities to and from Christchurch but routes to smaller cities are less frequent and to get to some of the hidden spots on the outskirts of town, you’ll need a private vehicle.
+Buses run from some major cities to and from Christchurch but routes to smaller cities are less frequent and to get some of the hidden spots on the outskirts of town, you’ll need a private vehicle.

 Arriving by air is a popular and easy option.
 There are regular services to more than 16 airports throughout New Zealand and more than 130 international flights departing from Christchurch airport each week. _Mode rentals are available from Christchurch airport to start the rest of your adventure.